 Now one has all the ingredients to compute $W_{AB}$.
 All the formulas will be given with the current choice of $N_{\mathrm{par}}=4$, it is straightforward to change this value.
 From Eq. (\ref{W-1}), one gets

-where $\sum_{\{l_{k}\}}$ means summing all the indices $l_{k}$, with $1\le k\le AB$, from 0 to infinity, where $l_{k}$ refers to the number of uncut Pomerons of nucleon-nucleon pair $k$.
-Remember that computing $W_{AB}$ amounts to summing over and integration out all uncut Pomerons.
-As proven in appendix \ref{======= W-AB =======}, see Eq. (\ref{W-AB-1}), one finds
+where $\sum_{\{l_{k}\}}$ means summing all the indices $l_{k}$, with $1\le k\le AB$, from zero to infinity, where $l_{k}$ refers to the number of uncut Pomerons of nucleon-nucleon pair $k$.
+Remember that computing $W_{AB}$ amounts to summing over and integrating out all uncut Pomerons.
+As proven in Appendix \ref{======= W-AB =======} [see Eq. (\ref{W-AB-1})], one finds

-where $\sum_{\{r_{Nk}\}}$ means summing all the indices $r_{Nk}$, with $1\le N\le4$ and with $1\le k\le AB$, from 0 to infinity, where $r_{Nk}$ refers to the number of uncut ``Pomerons of type $N$'' of nucleon-nucleon pair $k$.
-It is useful for the discussion to consider ``Pomeron types'' $N$, although they are not physical objects, just coming from the parameterization Eq. (\ref{QCDpar}).
+where $\sum_{\{r_{Nk}\}}$ means summing all the indices $r_{Nk}$, with $1\le N\le4$ and with $1\le k\le AB$, from zero to infinity, where $r_{Nk}$ refers to the number of uncut Pomerons of type $N$ of nucleon-nucleon pair $k$.
+It is useful for the discussion to consider ``Pomeron types'' $N$, although they are not physical objects, just coming from the parametrization in Eq. (\ref{QCDpar}).
 I use $\tilde{\beta}_{N}=\beta_{N}+1$, and a function $g$ defined as

-The result Eq. (\ref{W-AB-1-1}) is remarkable in the sense that all the integrations could be done analytically, expressed in terms of gamma functions $\Gamma$. \\
+The result in Eq. (\ref{W-AB-1-1}) is remarkable in the sense that all the integrations could be done analytically, expressed in terms of gamma functions $\Gamma$. \\

 One cannot simplify Eq. (\ref{W-AB-1-1}) any further, without approximations.
 Looking at this expression, one sees that the two terms $g(...)$ ``make the problem''.
 Without them, the sums could be done, and one would get products of exponentials.
 But of course, one cannot simply drop these terms.
-However, if the $g$ functions would have a particular property, namely a factorization as
+However, if the $g$ functions would have a particular property, namely, a factorization such as

-for given coefficients $\tilde{\beta}_{\lambda}$ (arbitrary, but in practice of order unity) and three parameters $c_{\mu}$, then the expression Eq. (\ref{W-AB-1-1}) can be factorized such that the infinite sums are finally just a product of exponentials, and as proven in appendix \ref{======= W-AB =======} [see Eq. (\ref{W-AB-7})], and one gets
+for given coefficients $\tilde{\beta}_{\lambda}$ (arbitrary, but in practice of order unity) and three parameters $c_{\mu}$, then the expression in Eq. (\ref{W-AB-1-1}) can be factorized such that the infinite sums are finally just a product of exponentials, and as proven in Appendix \ref{======= W-AB =======} [see Eq. (\ref{W-AB-7})], and one gets

 for any choice of the parameters $c_{\mu}$, where $\tilde{G}$ is given as

 with